automl/DeepCAVE/docs/converters/optuna.rst

    This step is optional but recommended for better visualization and understanding of your study's objectives in DeepCAVE.

-Furthermore, to load and Optuna run into DeepCAVE, it is necessary to install Optuna, e.g. via:
+Furthermore, to load an Optuna run into DeepCAVE, it is necessary to install Optuna, e.g. via:

    .. code-block:: bash